ProseMirror/website/pages/docs/guides/commands/index.md

-To be able to query whether a command is applicable for a given state, without actually executing it, the `dispatch` argument is optional—commands should simply return true without doing anything when no `dispatch` argument is given.
+To be able to query whether a command is applicable for a given state, without actually executing it, the `dispatch` argument is optional—commands should simply return true without doing anything when they are applicable but no `dispatch` argument is given.
 So the example command should actually look like this:

 ```javascript
 function deleteSelection(state, dispatch) {